JiashengAtGitHub/Minimum-Snap-Trajectory-Generation-of-the-Quadrotor/README.md

 * Matrix A
 ![A](https://user-images.githubusercontent.com/77440902/134834877-31e0a134-4edb-4533-b43c-045fb128f078.jpg)
 * The 1st part of A corresponds to desired waypoints.
-* The 2nd part of A corresponds to initial condition, here I specify derivative of positions up to 4th.
+* The 2nd part of A corresponds to initial condition, here I specify the value of derivative of positions up to 4th.

+Unlike other segments, the first segment of the trajectory does not have a "former neighbor".
+That means you have to specify the value of initial condition.
+However on the transitional waypoints we only have to make the two "neighbors" equal, which saves DOF, rather than specifying values.

+And it brings us a problem: How do you measure the initial condition up to 4th derivative of position in reality?

 * The 3rd part of A corresponds to continuity on each waypoints, here I use 4th derivative.

 ## 3. The problems I might work on in the future.